FaisalTamanoJr/public-class-notes/content/Lessons/GEETHIC - Lesson 6.md

 Each party in the relationship have equal responsibilities—which, when achieved, result in a harmonious relationship.
 More advanced relationships emerging from the basic types (e.g., student-teacher, doctor-patient) will also possess their own reciprocal duties.
 Furthermore, a society will only achieve harmony when all relationships within it are harmonious.

-The principle of *rectification of names* describes the duty to know and perform one’s responsibilities in a relationship—with *names* pertaining to one’s role in a particular relationship (such as, father, ruler, and etc.) Chaos arises when one fails to perform their duties, or performs duties inappropriate for their role (e.g., a leader acting like a businessman).
+The principle of *rectification of names* describes the duty to know and perform one’s responsibilities in a relationship—with *names* pertaining to one’s role in a particular relationship (such as, father, ruler, and etc.).
+Chaos arises when one fails to perform their duties, or performs duties inappropriate for their role (e.g., a leader acting like a businessman).
 It is important that names are clarified and match accordingly to what they signify.
 Negative social consequences arise when names are inaccurate or when usage of language is flawed: affairs would be problematic, inappropriate punishments would be carried out, and so on.

 Confucius identified key virtues needed in the five basic relations (so that they can perform their respective duties based on their *names*):